Daniel J. Frey

 There is obviously something falling apart at the center of our idea of Justice, of fairness, of the common good.

-I don't mean they can't live day by day but to tell you the truth that's just what I mean.
+I don't mean they can't live day by day, but to tell you the truth, that's just what I mean.

-If all you are doing each day is just getting by, just living, lust living because you have lost hope for your future, you are living in a purgatory.
+If all you are doing each day is just getting by, just living, lust living because you have lost hope for your future, you are living in purgatory.

 You are working hard each day but getting nowhere.